 Sometimes, especially in relation to snowdrift, a more detailed description of the particularly affected terrain profiles is provided:

-- Gullies and bowls, so concave slope profiles
+- Gullies and bowls, concavities in the slope

 - Areas adjacent to the ridge line, so especially slopes near the ridge and the summit